 Customer service is a high priority for TWUL.
 During AMP6 Ofwat measured TWUL's household customer service through the Service Incentive Mechanism (SIM), which compared performance across the industry.
-TWUL's performance has been steadily improving since the end of AMP5, however this improvement has not had a major impact on TWUL's league table position.
+TWUL's performance improved during AMP6, however this improvement did not have a major impact on TWUL's league table position.
 TWUL incurred a penalty of £102.8 million (2017-18 FYA CPIH deflated price base) in total over the AMP6 period.

 In AMP7, Ofwat is changing its method, replacing SIM with two measures of experience, C-MeX for customers and D-MeX for developers.
-C-MeX and D-MeX compare performance across the industry, but each Regulated Company's performance is compared to other companies rather than against an absolute performance level.
-C-MeX and D-MeX have in-period financial outcome delivery incentives ("ODIs") and are based on customer surveys.
+C-MeX and D-MeX compare performance across the industry, where each Regulated Company's performance is compared to other companies rather than against an absolute performance level.
+C-MeX and D-MeX have in-period financial outcome delivery incentives ("ODIs") and are based on customer surveys (and other service metrics in the case of D-Mex).

-Customer satisfaction may decline if customers experience poor customer service levels, or if it is perceived that TWUL is failing to maintain and improve service, performance and operational quality.
-Any failure to maintain consistent quality customer service levels or to improve service levels and operational response could have a material adverse effect on TWUL's reputation, business, results of operations, and overall financial condition, as well as subject TWUL to the risk of increased regulatory scrutiny that could, in turn, result in sanctions from the relevant authorities and resultant penalties, that are broadly in line with SIM penalty levels.
+Customer satisfaction may decline if customers experience poor customer service levels, or if it is perceived that TWUL is failing to provide value for money, or maintain and improve service, performance and operational quality.
+Any failure to maintain consistent quality customer service levels or to improve service levels and operational response could have a material adverse effect on TWUL's reputation, business, results of operations, and overall financial condition, as well as subject TWUL to the risk of increased regulatory scrutiny that could, in turn, result in sanctions from the relevant authorities and resultant penalties.